 Although charitable organizations vary greatly in size, structure, and mission, there are a number of key principles that apply to board service for all charities.
 This guide is provided by the Attorney General's Office to assist board members in understanding and performing these important duties.
 But this is only a guide and cannot suggest the exact manner in which board members must act in all situations.
 Specific legal questions can only be answered with the assistance of a competent attorney working on behalf of the organization.
-Nevertheless, I believe this guide will give you the big picture view of what your legal duties are as a board member of a charitable organization.

 DIRECTOR OR TRUSTEE

 THEY ARE NOT HONORARY TITLES